-She is not terrified of Annapolis' charming downtown streets, but she is resigned to not walking them.
+She is not exactly terrified of Annapolis' charming downtown streets, but she is resigned to not walking them.
 After being robbed twice within a week last month, the 20-year-old New Mexico native says, "I just don't feel safe."

 More than a dozen people have been robbed or attacked since the beginning of August, some with sawed-off shotguns and 6-inch knives pointed at them just yards from the governor's mansion.

 While Annapolis police say crime on the whole isn't significantly up, August was a rough month that saw drive-by shootings, assaults, muggings and rapes across the city, and an unusual number of robberies in the heart of downtown.

 Police have responded with increased patrols and warnings to business owners, neighborhood-watch groups and tourists to be extra careful.

 St. John's College security officials and administrators have posted warnings to students on bulletin boards and are talking about buying students whistles.

 "They can't hire a SWAT team, so I'm not sure what else they can do," Scally said.

 Police say the recent violence highlights a misconception that the city known for its picturesque docks, cobblestone streets and historic buildings is crime-free.

 "People think there's no crime here, because it's beautiful," said city Officer Eric Crane.
 "August was an especially rough month.
 It goes in cycles."

 But Crane said crime on the whole is not worse.
 "A majority of the recent incidents were opportunistic," he said.
 "If we take away the opportunity by educating people, they can be easily prevented."